25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-The #1 App on the list is obviously Google Search.
+The #1 App on the list is, of course, Google Search.

 Google Search is the largest search engine on the internet, receiving more than 14 billion searches each day